Soap Making Molds:

-We believe that one of the most important parts in cold process soap-making as you're learning, is to understand the basics of the process.
-We don't want to overwhelm you with every single type of mold that's out there, and this should not be your focus at this time.
+We believe that one of the most important parts in cold process soap-making as you’re learning, is to understand the basics of the process.
+We don’t want to overwhelm you with every single type of soap making molds.
+This should not be your focus at this time.
 Your focus should be on the process.

-Understanding lye safety, soap recipes, gelling your soap, ingredients that have an impact on your soap, soaping environment/climate, colorants, IFRA guidelines and so on, are important things to learn, and then you can turn your attention to ramping up your design and how you want the finished bar to look (round, square, embeds, textured etc.).
+Understanding lye safety, soap recipes, gelling your soap, ingredients that have an impact on your soap, soaping environment/climate, colorants, IFRA guidelines and so on, are important things to learn.
+Then, you can turn your attention to ramping up your design and how you want the finished bar to look (round, square, embeds, textured etc.).

 Having said that, it is also a good idea to have a basic understanding of soap molds and how they to can play a role in the outcome of your soap product.
 Keep in mind the mold is what will dictate the size of each batch.
 After you’ve done this, your mind will start to go quite crazy about all the potential molds out there!